TLC Counselling and Psychological Services

 I look forward to helping you reach your goals!

-Chelsea Ault, Counselling Intern
+Chelsea Ault, Certified Counsellor

 Hello!
 My name is Chelsea Ault.
 I was born and raised in the Ottawa area, and moved to Alberta in 2010.
-I have recently relocated to Bonnyville with my young children to raise them in a small, welcoming community.
+I relocated to Bonnyville with my young children to raise them in a small, welcoming community.

 We are pleased to announce that we are seeing clients in-person at the office.
 Video- or telephone-based appointments will still be available.